President of the Church (LDS Church)

-The President of the Church is the highest office of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-It was the office held by Joseph Smith, the church's founder.
-The church's president is its leader and the head of the First Presidency, its highest governing body.
+The president of the church is the highest office of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+It was the office originally held by Joseph Smith, the church's founder.
+The church's president is its leader and is head of the First Presidency, its highest governing body.
 Latter-day Saints consider the president of the church to be a "prophet, seer, and revelator" and refer to him as "the Prophet", a title that was originally given to Smith.
 When the name of the president is used by adherents, it is usually prefaced by the title "President".
-Russell M. Nelson has been the president since January 14, 2018.

 Latter-day Saints consider the church's president to be God's spokesman to the entire world and the highest priesthood authority on earth, with the exclusive right to receive revelations from God on behalf of the entire church or the entire world.

-The President of the Church serves as the head of both the Council on the Disposition of the Tithes and the Council of the Church.
-The President of the Church also serves as the ex officio chairman of the Church Boards of Trustees/Education.
+The president of the church serves as the head of both the Council on the Disposition of the Tithes and the Council of the Church.
+The president of the church also serves as the ex officio chairman of the Church Boards of Trustees/Education.